beetbox/beets/docs/plugins/lyrics.rst

   sources known to be scrapeable.
 - **sources**: List of sources to search for lyrics.
 An asterisk ``*`` expands to all available sources.
-  Default: ``google genius tekstowo lrclib``, i.e., all the available sources.
+  Default: ``google genius tekstowo musixmatch``, i.e., all the available sources.
 The ``google`` source will be automatically deactivated if no ``google_API_key`` is setup.
   The ``google``, ``genius``, and ``tekstowo`` sources will only be enabled if